 While there are a lot of diets that promise to help you drop weight fast, if you really want to lose the weight and keep it off, it's better to take it off slowly.
-Losing 10 kilos, or 22 pounds, should take anywhere from three to six months, depending on your diet and exercise plan.
-Before embarking on your weight-loss journey, be sure to talk to your doctor to discuss any special diet or exercise needs that fit your specific goals and health.
+Losing 10 kilos, or 22 pounds, typically takes anywhere from three to six months, depending on your diet and exercise plan.

 Video of the Day